ZeusWPI/Tap/README.md

 1. Make sure Ruby version 2.4.0 is installed by running `rbenv version`.
 If it isn't, install by running `rbenv install`
 2. Run `bundle update` and `bundle install`
 3. Migrate the db using `bundle exec rake db:migrate`
+4. Seed the db using `bundle exec rake db:seed`
-4. Start Tap by running `bundle exec rails s`
+5. Start Tap by running `bundle exec rails s`

 ## Windows installation